 - Green/ red Thai chilies

 - Mustard seeds, urad dal, curry leaves – these ingredients can be easily found in Indian grocery store.
 Skip these ingredients if you don’t have access to them.
 The dish will still taste amazing.

-Coconut is toasted until golden brown to make it nutty and delicious.
+- Toasting coconut until golden brown makes it nutty and delicious.
 This is an important step in making the dish, so make sure to take your time and not burn it.

 Indian Style Coconut Rice Noodles

 - 1 lb.
 Rice Noodles, dried or fresh

 - 2 tbsp Coconut oil

 - 1 Medium Red Onion, thinly sliced